goodybag/cater-api-server/lib/order-notifications/README.md

 ```
 // `*` is required
 {
 * id              - Unique id for the notification
 * name            - Nice name for notification
-* build       - function( order, logger, callback ) defines the notification.
+* build           - function( order, logger, options, callback )
+                    defines the notification.
                   - callback( error, notificationObj ) to define
   type            - Category of notification, i.e. "submitted"
   description     - Description of the notification
+  requiredOptions - Properties that are required to exist on `options`
 }
 ```